 Living in Portland, we’ve definitely spent a lot of time in the Pacific Northwest.
-And while we’ve driven through Olympia a ton, either on the way to Seattle, or the home of one of my best friends, we haven’t spent a ton of time IN Olympia.
-Hard to believe because Olympia, is the capital of Washington, and reminds us a lot of Portland.
-Olympia is only an hour from Seattle and 2 hours from Portland.
+And while we’ve driven through Olympia a ton, either on the way to Seattle, or to visit one of my best friends, we haven’t spent a ton of time IN Olympia.
+Hard to believe because Olympia is the capital of Washington, and reminds us A LOT of Portland.
+Olympia is only an hour from Seattle and a quick day trip from Portland.
 We recently took a weekend road trip in the new Toyota CHR, to truly explore Olympia.
 While we wish we had more time to explore, here’s our guide on all the awesome things to do in Olympia, Washington.

 What You'll Find in This Post